hashicorp/terraform/website/docs/configuration/variables.html.md

 A provider can define [an attribute as sensitive](/docs/extend/best-practices/sensitive-state.html#using-the-sensitive-flag), which prevents the value of that attribute from being displayed in logs or regular output.
 The `sensitive` argument on variables allows users to replicate this behavior for values in their configuration, by defining a variable as `sensitive`.

-Once you have defined a sensitive variable, using it throughout your configuration will obfuscate the value from display in output:
+Define a variable as sensitive by setting the `sensitive` argument to `true`:

 ```
 variable "user_information" {